ValksGodotTools/GodotPlanets/README.md

 git clone --recursive https://github.com/ValksGodotTools/Template
 ```

+## Reminders
+- Generalize camera orbit code so you never have to write it again

 ## Contributing
 Currently looking for programmers to peer review my code.
 I am struggling trying to figure out how to solve known issue (2).